Keith-Dao/PyTorch-Models/CNN/InceptionV2/README.md

 |   8   |       0.9931       |        0.9972        |      0.9990       |     0.9924      |      0.9900       |     0.9949     |      0.9927       |       0.9936        |      0.9969      |
 |   9   |       0.9890       |        0.9644        |      0.9710       |     0.9882      |      0.9893       |     0.9960     |      0.9886       |       0.9767        |      0.9834      |

+Inception-V2 is able to perform slightly better than GoogLeNet, while requiring less epochs to converge (5 as opposed to 20).
+It can also be seen from the graphs that the model is beginning to overfit quite quickly and weight decay was necessary to achieve the test performance.

 ## References

 Research paper: https://arxiv.org/pdf/1412.6980.pdf